All Episodes

 What happened to them?

-You bring that up, you get killed.
+You get killed.

 Now it's coming out, right?

-Now all this shit's coming out because now we're in the the new age of Aquarius, it's now information, and there's uh the new energies from space, everything's up in the air, and uh shit's going down, right?
+Now all this shit's coming out because now we're in the new age of Aquarius.

 So at the moment, don't be surprised at what's going to happen in Canada.

-Don't be thinking, if you live here in the United States, that people toppling statues of the Queen are in any way reacting as leftists or communists or anything.
+Don't be thinking if you live here in the United States that people toppling statues of the queen are in any way reacting as leftists or communists or anything.

 None of the native people I know can stand communists.

-They are communal people, and there's a big fucking difference.
+They are communal people and there's a big fucking difference.

-You know, they get out there with those fucking crab boats and risk their lives hauling crab in for you to have crab uh on your holiday.
+You know, they get out there with those fucking crab boats and risk their lives hauling crab in for you to have crab on your holiday.

-These are resource uh harvesters, and so these are tough, hard-thinking, practical people.
+And so these are tough, hard-thinking, practical people.

-And they hold grudges because you know they got a lot of time to think about this shit.
+And they hold grudges because, you know, they got a lot of time to think about this shit.

 And so you go talk to them and you'll find out that I'm telling you what's going on.

-And that so the people in Canada, the indigenous people in Canada know that things are different now, and that now there is no fucking way that the uh white power structure at the behest of the Pope or the Royals will in any way intrude on their uh outrage and outpouring of this several hundreds years war that they've had with the Pope.
+And that now there is no fucking way that the white power structure at the behest of the Pope or the royals will in any way intrude on their outrage and outpouring of this several hundreds years war that they've had with the Pope.

-Uh and all religious, all white religion is, you know, all the conquering religion is the same to them.
+And all religious, all white religion is, you know, all the conquering religion is the same to them.

-Doesn't matter if it's Protestant or Catholic, they're not going to differentiate because these schools were run by both and so on.
+They're not going to differentiate because these schools were run by both and so on.

 And also they know that, you know, the English speaking and so on.